MicrosoftDocs/cpp-docs/docs/intrinsics/popcnt16-popcnt-popcnt64.md

 ## Remarks

 Each of these intrinsics generates the `popcnt` instruction.
-The size of the value that the `popcnt` instruction returns is the same as the size of its parameter.
 In 32-bit mode there are no 64-bit general-purpose registers, hence no 64-bit `popcnt`.

 To determine hardware support for the `popcnt` instruction, call the `__cpuid` intrinsic with `InfoType=0x00000001` and check bit 23 of `CPUInfo[2] (ECX)`.
 This bit is 1 if the instruction is supported, and 0 otherwise.
 If you run code that uses this intrinsic on hardware that does not support the `popcnt` instruction, the results are unpredictable.